tbernacchi/tbernacchi/README.md

-- 🔭 I’m currently working at SUSE as a Rancher/Kubernetes Support Engineer;
+- 🔭 I’m a big fan of all open-source projects that's out there;
-- 🌱 I’m currently learning all Rancher products related to Kubernetes;
 - 👯 I’m looking to collaborate here with my stuffs;
 - 💻 Linux, containers, configuration management, k8s, terraform;
-- 📫 How to reach me: tbernacchi@gmail.com
+- 📫 How to reach me: tbernacchi@gmail.com;
-- 😄 Pronouns: He/Him
+- 😄 Pronouns: He/Him;
-- ⚡ Fun fact: Sports, NBA (Boston Celtics), Corinthians
+- ⚡ Fun fact: Sports, NBA (Boston Celtics), Corinthians;
 - ❤️ Love to see green messages on a black terminal 💻 😄
+- 💻 There is no tech out there that I can't learn and master over time!😄